tumblr/colossus/docs/overview.md

 of the event loop using actors and futures.
 This also makes it easy to safely share state between event loops and connections.

+## Philosophy of Use

+There is no shortage of IO/service frameworks our there, especially when it comes to http frameworks.
+So what does Colossus bring to the table and what kinds of use cases are in mind for it?

+* Application-layer proxies/load-balancers.
+Numerous proxies such as [Varnish](), [HAProxy](), [TwemProxy]()

 ## Architecture